neich/nodebb/README.md

 # nodebb

 This application is intended to show good practices when building Single Page Applications with Backbone.
 It is used for educational purposes.
-The server side is provided by an extended version of [`json-server`](https://github.com/typicode/json-server) that provides authentication, authorization, and a nbasic integration of [`peerjs-server`](https://github.com/peers/peerjs-server): [`json-server-plus`](https://github.com/neich/json-server-plus)
+The server side is provided by an extended version of [`json-server`](https://github.com/typicode/json-server) that provides authentication, authorization, and a basic integration of [`peerjs-server`](https://github.com/peers/peerjs-server): [`json-server-plus`](https://github.com/neich/json-server-plus)

 It enforces several principles: